Yehiel Tzagai: Biography

-Tzagai was born in the Beta Israel community in Ethiopia and his family immigrated to Israel in 1991 during the Operation Solomon.
+Tzagai was born in the Beta Israel community in Ethiopia and his family immigrated to Israel in 1984 during the Operation Moses.

 Tzagai grew up through the ranks at Beitar Avraham Be'er Sheva but as the club has collapsed in 2002, he signed at another club in Beersheba - Hapoel Be'er Sheva where he was loaned until 2004 to F.C.
 Ashdod and Hakoah Ramat Gan.

 In 2004 Tzagai returned to Hapoel Be'er Sheva and played there for three seasons in the second league, where he was considered one of the most talented players in the whole league.
 During the 2006-07 season, Tzagai and two other Be'er Sheva players admitted to receiving bribes to throw a match against Hapoel Ra'anana.
 However, all three players had refused to throw the match, and later received threats from the people who had attempted to bribe them.

 In July 2007 Tzagai signed for Maccabi Netanya and had a very successful debut season with 4 goals and 6 assists, but after some problems with Lothar Matthäus he decided to leave the club and in the end of September 2008 he signed with Bnei Sakhnin.

 In September 2009 after one poor season with Sakhnin, Tzagai signed for Hapoel Ashkelon.
 He scored 13 goals and made 7 assists and was voted as the MVP of the 2009-10 season in Liga Leumit after he was the main reason Ashkelon got promoted to the Israeli Premier League.